InformaticsMatters/squonk/README.md

 Once you've done this you can benefit from the full set of unit tests.

 ## Running the Travis files
-Travis runs the scripts in the `build-scripts` directory.
+Travis runs the scripts in the `scripts` directory.
 These scripts can also be run locally.
 So, to reproduce the Travis build commands, you could move to the project root and run the build script form there: -

-    ./build-scripts/build.sh
+    ./scripts/build.sh

 ## Contributing
 Currently it is not expected that third party developers will find it